Bury St Edmunds: Bands and Musicians

 Notable bands and performers from Bury St Edmunds include Jacob's Mouse, Miss Black America, The Dawn Parade, Kate Jackson of The Long Blondes, Paul Hopfensperger of The Teazers and siblings Sean and Andi Oliver of Rip Rig + Panic.
 Sean Oliver also performed with Terence Trent D'Arby now known as Sananda Maitreya, Sean is credited by Sananda Maitreya for being the inspiration behind the international number 1 bestseller of Sananda Maitreya "Wishing Well".

 Education

 Primary and secondary

 State-funded primary schools that serve the town are Howard, Westgate, Hardwick, Sebert Wood, Abbot's Green, Sexton's Manor, Guildhall Feoffment, St Edmund's, St Edmundsbury and Tollgate Primary Schools.

 The town has four secondary schools: Bury St Edmunds County High School, King Edward VI School, St Benedict's Catholic School and Sybil Andrews Academy.

 In 2019 the town's first Sixth Form College, Abbeygate Sixth Form College, opened.
 It is located on Beeton's Way.
-Upon its opening, King Edward VI School has closed its Sixth Form provision.
+Upon its opening, King Edward VI School closed its Sixth Form provision.

 The closest public school (for a period post-war, a Direct grant grammar school) to the town is Culford School, located just north of the town in the village of Culford.
 The town has one independent preparatory school, South Lee School.
 The former Moreton Hall Preparatory School closed in 2020.